plone/ansible.plone_server/README.md

     plone_use_supervisor: no

 When set to `yes` (the default), the role will set up [supervisor](http://supervisord.org/) to start, stop and control the ZEO server and all the clients except the reserved client.

+#### supervisor_instance_discriminator

+    supervisor_instance_discriminator: customer_15

+Optionally use this variable when you're installing multiple plone servers on the same machine.
+The value for supervisor_instance_discriminator will be set as a prefix to all supervisor jobs for this plone server.

+You do not need to set a supervisor_instance_discriminator if the servers have different instance names.

 Example Playbook